themorlan/openREM/docs/netdicom-qr.rst

 * Alternatively, you might want to only **keep studies** with particular terms in the study description.
 If so, enter them in the next box, comma separated.
 * You can also **exclude studies by station name**, or only keep them if they match the station name.
 This is only effective if the remote system (the PACS) supports sending back station name information.
+By default, this is only checked against series level responses *(changed in OpenREM 1.0)*.

 Advanced query options
 ======================